 How would I go about asking a partner about his past?

 Once you have a sense of what you want to know and why, consider where you want to have this conversation.
-A private, comfortable setting could be beneficial — perhaps when snuggling on the couch, resting in the park, eating dinner at home or in a quiet restaurant corner.
-Then it's up to you to bring up the topic in a way that fits your needs and your relationship; here are a couple of suggestions on how to get the conversation started — but you can modify them, or use your own ideas, in any way you feel is appropriate to your particular situation:
+A private, comfortable setting could be great — perhaps when snuggling on the couch, resting in the park, eating dinner at home or in a quiet restaurant corner.
+Then it's up to you to bring up the conversation in a way that fits both your needs and your relationship.
+Here are a couple of suggestions on how to get the conversation started — feel free to modify them, or use your own ideas, in any way you feel is appropriate to your particular situation:

 - "Hey, I think it's time for that talk.
 Yup, that one."